dat-rs/soldesignarchive/_posts/2022-02-22-hello-worlds.md

 <h3>A drawn-out launch</h3>

 As I started learning and practising design, I realised I should somehow publish my humble but growing collection.
-XIX-century Portuguese graphic design and illustration are virtually unknown, and I bet the internet would love to see these.
+XX-century Portuguese graphic design and illustration are virtually unknown, and I bet the internet would love to see these.
 I could maybe help fellow designers, researchers, and students.

 My first attempt was a Tumblr.
 Then I started an Instagram account.
 Then I decided I needed an entire WordPress-hosted site to house the archive, so I learned PHP and began designing and building the site.
 That megalomaniac enterprise eventually became overwhelming and got pushed to the side.
 After that, I gave it another go with Webflow databases, but it got too complex to muster up the energy to launch.